jocelynzungchen/SGP-extraction/README.md

 Output:
 > **crf_model_passive.joblib**: crf model (to automatically identify English grammar patterns for a given sentence)

 2. Extract SGPs from parallel corpus (discover the counterpart of the identified English grammar patterns)
 <img src="https://github.com/jocelynzungchen/SGP-extraction/blob/master/images/method_part2.png" width="50%" height="50%">

+* obtain aligned Chinese tokens by using fast_align, and filter out those that are not in the phrase table
+* obtain Chinese pos tags by using CKIP, and simplify into Chinese grammar patterns
+* filter out Chinese grammar patterns that are not in the annotated data

 Input:
 > **cambridge_align.txt, cambridge.align, cambridge_ch_pos.txt**: sentence, alignment, Chinese pos tag by CKIP